emirozer/fake2db/README.md

 *--password* argument is OPTIONAL.
 Password for database user.
 Only supported for mysql & postgresql.

+*--locale* argument is OPTIONAL.
+The localization of data to be generated ('en_US' as default).

 > fake2db --rows 200 --db sqlite
 <br>